Skip to content

 • Cephalopods (squid, octopus, cuttlefish, muscle/mantle without viscera): typically 0.1-0.5 mg/kg wet weight.
 Cephalopod viscera (digestive gland) concentrate Cd at much higher levels (often >5 mg/kg) and are typically excluded from the EU cap accordingly.

-• Cd-rich bivalve species (scallops, certain oysters): can approach or exceed the EU 1.0 mg/kg cap routinely; specific HMTc-bound certification standards in scallop-and-oyster sub-categories require source-by-source pooling at the species level rather than the broader bivalve aggregate.
+• Cd-rich bivalve species (scallops, certain oysters): can approach or exceed the EU 1.0 mg/kg cap routinely; characterizing these species reliably requires source-by-source pooling at the species level rather than relying on the broader bivalve aggregate, because the species-level distributions diverge from the pooled bivalve distribution.

 The 10-100× differential between finfish-muscle Cd and bivalve Cd is consistent across all geographies and seasons in the wiki’s evidence corpus.
 This is not measurement noise; it is a biological feature of filter feeding.